Archie W. Dunham College of Business

 Information Technology Policy

-Students taking courses offered in the Dunham College of Business will be expected to use e-mail, the university’s intranet system, the World Wide Web, as well as word processing, spreadsheets, databases, and presentation software.
-Details of these requirements change from time to time, and current statements are available on the undergraduate and graduate web sites as well as from program or departmental offices.
+Students taking courses offered in the Dunham College of Business will be expected to use e-mail, the university’s intranet system, the internet, as well as word processing, spreadsheets, databases, and presentation software.
+Details of these requirements change from time to time, and current statements are available on the undergraduate and graduate websites, as well as from program or departmental offices.

 Dunham College of Business Exit Exam Policy